CandelaEspinar/Proyecto-Web-Semantica/selfAssessmentHandsOn2.md

 - [x] Is serialized in the Turtle format
 - [x] Follows the resource naming strategy
 - [x] Contains at least one class
-- [x] Contains at least one object property (where the value of the property is a resource) Tienes varias propiedades de objeto, como involucravehiculo, participapersona
+- [x] Contains at least one object property (where the value of the property is a resource).
+        Tienes varias propiedades de objeto, como involucravehiculo, participapersona
-- [x] Contains at least one datatype property (where the value of the property is a string literal, usually typed) Hay varias propiedades de datos, como fecha, lugar, tipoAccidente,
+- [x] Contains at least one datatype property (where the value of the property is a string literal, usually typed).
+        Hay varias propiedades de datos, como fecha, lugar, tipoAccidente,
 - [x] Defines the domain of all the properties (the origin of the property)
 - [ ] Defines the range of all the properties (the destination of the property)